2E6 (mathematics)

-In mathematics, 2E6 is the name of a family of Steinberg or twisted Chevalley groups.
+In mathematics, 2E6 is a family of Steinberg or twisted Chevalley groups.
 It is a quasi-split form of E6, depending on a quadratic extension of fields K⊂L. Unfortunately the notation for the group is not standardized, as some authors write it as 2E6(K) (thinking of 2E6 as an algebraic group taking values in K) and some as 2E6(L) (thinking of the group as a subgroup of E6(L) fixed by an outer involution).

 Over finite fields these groups form one of the 18 infinite families of finite simple groups, and were introduced independently by Tits (1958) and Steinberg (1959).